Acts 21 Lesson

 Does adversityaffect our decision-making process?

-Do we make the same decisions under pressure that we would make when we are not under duress?
+Do we make the same decisions that we would normally make when under duress?

-God does not want us to be fair-weather Christians who only obey Him when it is convenient.
-That is the last thing that He wants!
+God does not want us to be fair-weather Christians who obey Him only when it is convenient, or things are going well for us.

 He would rather that we run hot or cold than be indifferent about our faith.

-In Acts Chapter 21, we see that things are getting serious for the Apostle Paul.
+In Acts Chapter 21, we see the Apostle Paul’s life getting increasingly more difficult and dangerous.

 After receiving multiple warnings to stay clear of Jerusalem, a determined Paul replied: